Originally published in the book, “Stories of Guernsey County, Ohio” by William G. Wolfe in 1943.

 They were rejoiced to see the sun shining once more.
 Now, amid the sunshine, the women began to wash their soiled clothing.
 If there was any one thing that a Guernsey Woman despised more than another it was dirt.
 They opened their boxes and dried and aired the contents.
 They seemed to feel that a new life was before them, and they sang around their campfires the melodies of their far-awav island home.
 The men and boys of the party assisted the farmers on the Wheeling creek valley to dry out their damaged wheat and get it into ricks and to harvest their oats, much of which had to be cut with a sickle.
 From the creek valley Thomas Sarchet, on horseback, followed the Zane Trace west as far as Chillicothe.
 On his return to the camp, preparation was made for their further journey.
 Their horses were well rested, and had fared finely on the wild pea vines and the rich wild grasses of the valley.
 When all was in readiness for the start, the horses soon showed that they would rather browse on the Wheeling creek bottoms than haul wagons.
 In order to get up Wheeling hill, they had to hire an extra team to help.

 According to William G. Wolfe’s, “Stories of Guernsey County, Ohio” the group’s goal was to settle somewhere around Cincinnati.
 It is unknown why they chose to take Zane’s Trace from Wheeling instead of just continuing down the Ohio River via boats.
-My best guess is that taking boats was either more expensive than horses or that there were not enough boats to accommodate an entourage the size of the Sarchet family from Wheeling to Cincinnati.
+My best guess is that taking boats was either more expensive than horses, they could find no one to purchase the horses they obtained, or there were simply not enough boats or a large enough boat to accommodate an entourage the size of the Sarchet family.

 Camping in Cambridge!

-The Sarchets set up camp, the scene must have been one of exhaustion, as the story goes, it was just afternoon when they stopped when on most days they would have normally traveled until the sun begun to set leaving them enough light to set a campfire.
-The people would have been soaken wet, mud all about their clothes.
-They would have sat around a fire getting warm, eating and rejuvenating their bodies for their trip onwards.
+The Sarchets set up camp, the scene must have been one of exhaustion, as the story goes, it was just afternoon when they stopped.
+On most days they would have normally traveled until the sun set leaving them just enough light to set a campfire.
+The people would have been soaked wet, mud all about their clothes.
+They would have sat around a fire getting warm, eating and rejuvenating their bodies for their trip onward.

-When Sunday Morning come, people awoke in the cabins that were a short distance from the Sarchet camp.
-Being Sunday it was common for these Cambridge men to take it easy and forfeit work when possible.
+When Sunday Morning come, a short distance from the Sarchet camp, people awoke in the cabins by the creek.
+Being Sunday, it was common for these Cambridge men to take it easy and forfeit work for a day when possible.
 As they went outside they noticed a smoke stack off in the distance.
-This excited the men as they had spent the two previous years almost completely isolated from civilization.
+This likely excited the men, it was either the nuisance of “Indians” or potential suitors for their town.
+Either way they needed to find out, they had spent the two previous years isolated from civilization as they plotted their town.
 Three of the them, said to be Jacob Gomber, John Beatty, and Ezra Graham by C.P.B.
 Sarchet, (the memory and oral history may have been mistaken in this case about Ezra Graham as it’s thought by others that he left the area when he sold his tavern to George and Henry Beymer) decided to go at once and welcome their visitors.

 When they reached the Sarchet camp they were surprised to find twenty six people all strangely dressed.
 The woman–who were busy preparing a very economical meal around the fire– were wearing short dresses and gowns that were belted around the waist, they also wore large frilled caps on their heads.
 The men–who were hanging out around the wagons speaking a foreign language–were wearing outfits more attuned to the 1700’s then the new century of the 1800’s: they had on small frocks (jackets that flare at the bottom), pants that stopped at knees, with long stockings rising up to them, they had heavy shoes with white broad wool hats.
 When Thomas Beatty introduced himself and his buddies, John Sarchet–who spoke the best English in the family–told the Cambridge men they were Norman-French from the Island of Guernsey in Europe, and that they had been on their way to Cincinnati seeking a new home.
 After two parties become acquainted with each other some festivities followed that evening.